FragozoLeonardo/LearnJapaneseForFree/README.md

 3. [Kotobank](https://kotobank.jp/) - Great monolingual and English as well non english bilingual dictionaries.
 Disable JS on your browser to bypass the paywall.
 4. [EijiroOnTheWeb](https://eow.alc.co.jp/) - Japanese - English equivalent of The wwwdict project, can be used on the opposite and has many buzzwords not found on more traditional editorial dictionaries.
 5. [Kanji Homophone (Words) Explanations In English](https://www.bretmayer.com/ijidokun.html) - Self-explanatory.
-6. [Dicionário de Antônimos e Quase Sinônimos](https://thesaurus.weblio.jp/) - Good for learning similar/opposite words of "alike" words.
+6. [Weblio Thesaurus](https://thesaurus.weblio.jp/) - Good for learning quasi synonym or antonyms, as well discovering nuances.
 7. [Goo](https://dictionary.goo.ne.jp/) - Kotobank "cousin".
 8. [OJAD](https://www.gavo.t.u-tokyo.ac.jp/ojad/eng/pages/home) - Free Online Japanese Pitch Accent Dictionary.